wpkelso/notes/Chinese Communist Party.md

 ### CCP Pragmatists (1962-1965)

-After the failure of the Great Leap Forward, the party was lead more by three policy makers known for being more pragmatic, rather than ideological: Deng Xiaoping, Liu Shaoqi, and Zhou Enlai.
+After the failure of the Great Leap Forward, the party was lead more by three policy makers known for being more pragmatic, rather than ideological: [[Deng Xiaopeng]], Liu Shaoqi, and Zhou Enlai.
 While this leadership was welcome, it eventually led to the Cultural Revolution beginning in 1966 and the return of [[Mao Zedong]] to the forefront.

 ### Cultural Revolution (1966-1969)